jelaniwoods/notes/react/components.md

 ## Mapping Components

-A Component can render an Array of components.
+A Component can render an Array of other Components.

 ```jsx
 // jokesData is an Array of Hashes